angulardart/site-angulardart/src/angular/guide/testing/component/services.md

 {% include_relative _page-top-toc.md %}

 Components make use of services to accomplish tasks such as accessing and persisting data.
-You're main choice, when testing a component that uses services, will be to decide whether or not to mock the service.
+Your main choice, when testing a component that uses services, will be to decide whether or not to mock the service.
 This page illustrates how to do both.